 - 1. To meet any objectives unmet in previous practica - 2.
 To develop skills in collecting and evaluating personality assessment data which generate relevant and practical implications for the management of the client - 3.
-To gain an orientation to projective assessment procedures by formulating specific assessment strategies consistent with the initial formulations and perceived needs of the client or situation, if applicable in the setting - 4.
-To develop skills in preparing integrative psychological reports based on observation and psychological test data
+To gain an orientation to projective assessment procedures by formulating specific assessment strategies consistent with the initial formulations and

+4. To develop skills in preparing integrative psychological reports based on observation and psychological test data